 Add any remaining medium leaves and the big leaves on top of the gwumpki.
 Mix tomatoes and garlic, then pour mixture on rolls and a drizzle of oil on top.
 Crack extra fresh black pepper on top if you like.

 Add the lid and cook for 1.5 to 2 hours.
 If you like a bite to your cabbage, it will probably take 1.5 hours.
 We like ours deader than dead, so we cook it 2 hours.

 Voila!
 Dinner is served.
 I didn't add a picture of the end result because a picture does not do it justice.
 It is considerably better tasting than looking.
 [Note to intrepid readers considering taking on the task of gwumpki-making: Despite your sweating and cursing and hard work, no one will really appreciate what it takes to make it happen.
 Gwumpki is a labor of love.]

-Editor's note: This post is part of GNOWFGLINS Tomatoes Seasonal Recipe Round-Up, Frugal Days, Sustainable Ways, and Real Food Wednesday.
+Author's note: This post is part of Fight Back Friday, Pennywise Platter Thursday, GNOWFGLINS Tomatoes Seasonal Recipe Round-Up, Frugal Days, Sustainable Ways, and Real Food Wednesday.